ory/docs/docs/oathkeeper/api-access-rules.md

 - `version` (string): The version of ORY Oathkeeper this rule targets with out the `+oryOS.<x>` appendix.
 ORY Oathkeeper is able to migrate access rules across versions.
-If left empty ORY Oathkeeper will assume that the rule is using the same tag as the version that is running.
+If left empty ORY Oathkeeper will assume that the rule is using the same tag as the version that's running.
 - `upstream` (object): The location of the server where requests matching this rule should be forwarded to.
-This only needs to be set when using the ORY Oathkeeper Proxy as the Decision API does not forward the request to the upstream.
+This only needs to be set when using the ORY Oathkeeper Proxy as the Decision API doesn't forward the request to the upstream.
   - `url` (string): The URL the request will be forwarded to.
   - `preserve_host` (bool): If set to `false` (default), the forwarded request